tanmay6414/openinnovationai/ClusterSetup.md

 │   └── variable.tf
 └── velero
 ```
+**Dex, monitoring and velero modules are empty, I have mentioned just for understanding**

 ## Network
 - Network folder contains configuration file related to VPC, subnet, routing and different component of network.